andwele/sequelizedBurger/16-testing/1-Class-Content/16.2/Activities/4-Disemvowel/Instructions.md

   * Consider a function, called `disemvowel`, which accepts a string and returns a version of the string without vowels.

-  * Your task is to use Chai to write a test suite for `disemvowel`.
-The catch is that you don't get an implementation yet.
-First,
+  * Your task is to use Chai to add some extra tests to the test suite for `disemvowel`.

   * With your partner, determine what a "representative example" of an input to `disemvowel` might be.